Particle image velocimetry

-Typical PIV apparatus consists of a camera (normally a digital camera with a CCD chip in modern systems), a strobe or laser with an optical arrangement to limit the physical region illuminated (normally a cylindrical lens to convert a light beam to a line), a synchronizer to act as an external trigger for control of the camera and laser, the seeding particles and the fluid under investigation.
-A fiber optic cable or liquid light guide may connect the laser to the lens setup.
+Typical PIV apparatus consists of a camera (normally a digital camera with a charge-coupled device (CCD) chip in modern systems), a strobe or laser with an optical arrangement to limit the physical region illuminated (normally a cylindrical lens to convert a light beam to a line), a synchronizer to act as an external trigger for control of the camera and laser, the seeding particles and the fluid under investigation.
+A fiber-optic cable or liquid light guide may connect the laser to the lens setup.
 PIV software is used to post-process the optical images.